-These chemicals have been widely used for decades in industrial applications and consumer products.
-Most people have been exposed to PFAS through consumer products but drinking water can be an additional source of exposure.
-The major sources of PFAS in water supplies are fire training/response sites where foam was applied, industrial sites, landfills, and wastewater treatment plants/biosolids.
+Most people have been exposed to PFAS through consumer products but drinking water can be another exposure source.
+The major sources of PFAS in water supplies are fire training and response sites where fire-suppressing foam was applied, industrial sites, landfills, and wastewater treatment plants/biosolids.
 Because of their persistence in the environment, PFAS can accumulate in water supplies.

 Are there limits for PFAS in drinking water?

-The State Board continues to order PFAS testing of wells throughout the state.
-Results from this testing, which includes wells in Santa Clara County, are helping us better understand the presence of PFAS in local groundwater.
+The State Board and EPA continue to order PFAS testing of water supply wells throughout the state.
+Related results from wells in Santa Clara County are helping us better understand the presence of PFAS in local groundwater.

 How can PFAS in drinking water be treated?

-Treatment technologies that have shown to be effective in removing PFAS from drinking water include granular activated carbon, powdered activated carbon, high-pressure membranes (reverse osmosis/nanofiltration) and ion exchange resin.
-More information can be found at https://www.epa.gov/sciencematters/reducing-pfas-drinking-water-treatment-technologies and https://www.nsf.org/news/pfoa-pfos-reduction-claims-requirements-added-to-nsf-standards
+Treatment technologies shown to be effective in removing PFAS from drinking water include granular activated carbon, high-pressure membranes (reverse osmosis/ nanofiltration), and ion exchange resin.
+More information can be found at:

 Are PFAS found in bottled water?

-Bottled water producers are not required to test for PFAS.
+Bottled water producers are not subject to EPA drinking water regulations.
+The Food and Drug Administration, who regulates bottled water, evaluates EPA drinking water standards, and adopts bottled water standards as appropriate.
 We recommend consumers contact bottled water producers directly for information about their product’s water quality.

 Are PFAS found in purified recycled water?

 Valley Water is exploring the use of purified recycled water as a drought-resilient water supply for groundwater recharge or other uses.
 While PFAS are present in wastewater, any purified recycled water used in Santa Clara County would be treated with multiple, proven technologies including reverse osmosis, which is effective in removing PFAS.
-Valley Water is carefully testing these technologies at our Silicon Valley Advanced Water Purification Center to ensure purified recycled water meets or exceeds drinking water standards and is protective of the environment.
+Valley Water is carefully testing these technologies at our Silicon Valley Advanced Water Purification Center to ensure purified recycled water meets or exceeds drinking water standards and protects human health and the environment.